grafana/grafana/contribute/internationalization.md

 2. Upon reload, the default English phrase will appear on the page.

-3. Before submitting your PR, run the `yarn i18n:extract` command to extract the messages you added into the `public/locales/en-US/grafana.json` file and make them available for translation.
+3. Before submitting your PR, run the `make i18n-extract` command to extract the messages you added into the `public/locales/en-US/grafana.json` file and make them available for translation.
    **Note:** All other languages will receive their translations when they are ready to be downloaded from Crowdin.

 ### Plain JS usage